-- Specify whether an action must be performed when a log is sent for this rule. - Enter a description to explain what this rule aims to achieve. - 8.
-Add other event forwarding rules if necessary. - 9.
+- Specify whether an action must be performed when a log is sent for this rule. - Enter a description to explain what this rule aims to achieve. - · Enter a comment. - Add other event forwarding rules if necessary. - 9.
 Click on Save at the top right of the window to save changes.